ROVI-org/auto-soh/docs/estimators/online/conversions.rst

 Conversion to and from the model's coordinate system occurs when the filter invokes methods from the model.

-The :class:`~moirae.estimators.online.OnlineEstimator` uses the conversion operators to transpose states between different constituent filters (which may use different coordinate systems) and communicating the estimated state to users.
+The :class:`~moirae.estimators.online.OnlineEstimator` uses the conversion operators for two reasons:

+1. Transposing states between different filters, which each may use different coordinate systems.
-One can change the coordinate system used by a filter independently from other filters and without affecting tools which use the estimator.
+2. Converting state to the model's coordinate system so that changes in conversions in filters do not affect the output from the estimator.

-Achieving the above goals requires functions which convert single points and covariances between coordinate systems.
+These operations require functions which convert single samples and covariances between coordinate systems.
 Change in covariances are estimated using a `first-order Taylor expansion <https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Non-linear_combinations>`_, which provides an exact result for our most-common operator (linear).
 The :meth:`~moirae.estimators.online.filters.distributions.MultivariateRandomDistribution.convert` method of a :class:`~moirae.estimators.online.filters.distributions.MultivariateRandomDistribution`
-employs point and covariance conversions to produce a new distribution in the desired coordinate system.
+employs sample and covariance conversions to produce a new distribution in the desired coordinate system.

 Selecting a Conversion Operator
 -------------------------------